ESL Questions About Wombats

 5. Pretend you are a scientist studying wombats.
 Write a short paragraph explaining why it is important to understand and protect these animals.

-See also ESL Questions About Shrimp
+See also ESL Questions About Tapirs

 Intermediate ESL Writing Questions about wombats